lightningkite/kommon/README.md

 # Kommon (LK)

-Contains things that are expected by basically everything cross-platform.
+Contains things that are expected by basically everything cross-addAsTarget.

 ## Features